History of rail transport in Australia: Privatisation

-In 1992, the largely Federal Government owned National Rail Corporation took over interstate rail freight operations from Australian National, FreightCorp and the Public Transport Corporation, and commenced operations on the interstate network.
+In 1992, the largely federal government owned National Rail Corporation took over interstate rail freight operations from Australian National, FreightCorp and the Public Transport Corporation, and commenced operations on the interstate network.
 National Rail Corporation's freight operations and rolling stock (not infrastructure) were combined with the New South Wales Government owned FreightCorp and sold to Toll Holdings and Patrick Corporation as Pacific National in 2002.

 Australian National was privatised in 1997.
 Its Tasmanian operations and infrastructure (TasRail) were sold to Australian Transport Network, which was taken over by Pacific National in 2004.
 South Australian branch lines were sold to Genesee & Wyoming Australia.
 Its passenger operations were taken over by Great Southern Railway.

 State freight and country passenger operations were privatised.
-Urban passenger trains remained in government ownership, except in Victoria, because such services are politically sensitive and these operations could not operate profitably.
+Urban passenger trains remained in government ownership, except in Victoria, because such services are politically sensitive and could not operate profitably.